maheshmb8/maheshmb8/readme.md

-# Hi, I’m Mahesh 👋

-I’m a data and engineering professional who enjoys building **practical, real-world systems** across analytics, machine learning, computer vision, and automation.

-## 🛠 Skills

-### 📊 Data & Analytics
-- Python, SQL, Pandas
-- Data modeling, reporting, and BI
-- Translating business questions into analytical solutions

-### 🤖 Machine Learning & Computer Vision
-- Feature engineering and model training
-- Image processing and quality analysis
-- Pose estimation and multimodal embeddings
-- Model evaluation and error analysis

-### ⚙️ Engineering & Automation
-- Scalable and fault-tolerant pipelines
-- Retry, backoff, and failure handling strategies
-- Concurrent processing for large workloads
-- API integrations and data ingestion

-### 🧭 Leadership & Ownership
-- End-to-end ownership of analytics and engineering solutions
-- Collaboration with cross-functional stakeholders
-- Building tools that reduce manual effort and improve reliability

-My work focuses on:
-- Reliability over hype
-- Clear problem framing
-- Solutions that actually ship and get used

----

-## 🔧 What I Work On

-### 📊 Data & Analytics
-- Business intelligence and reporting
-- Data modeling and pipeline design
-- Turning messy data into usable insights

-### 🤖 Machine Learning & Computer Vision
-- Pose estimation and image understanding
-- Feature engineering and model evaluation
-- Applying ML where it genuinely adds value

-### ⚙️ Engineering & Automation
-- Large-scale data and image processing
-- Retry, backoff, and failure-tolerant pipelines
-- Tools that reduce manual effort and improve quality

----

-## 📌 Featured Projects

-### 🧍 Pose Angle Intelligence
-A computer vision pipeline that classifies human image orientation using:
-- MoveNet pose estimation
-- CLIP image embeddings
-- PCA + LightGBM classification

-Designed to generalize well to **completely unseen images**.

-👉 Repo: `pose-angle-intelligence`

----

-### 🖼️ Broken Image Detection
-A production-style pipeline to detect:
-- Broken or unreachable images
-- Placeholder / grey images
-- Duplicate images
-- Blurry and low-quality assets

-Built with a strong emphasis on **reliability, scale, and recoverability**.

-👉 Repo: `broken-image-detection`

----

-### 🌐 Digital Resume
-An interactive, web-based resume showcasing projects and experience in a clean, modern format.

-👉 Repo: `digital-resume-mahesh`

----

-## 🎯 What You’ll See Here
-- Small number of **intentional, well-documented repositories**
-- Real engineering patterns, not toy examples
-- Code that reflects how systems behave in practice

----
+Hi, I’m Mahesh 👋

+BI Manager | Data & Analytics Leader | Pragmatic Problem Solver

+I’m a Manager of BI & Reporting with 10+ years of experience building reliable, real-world data systems that support high-impact business decisions.
+I currently lead a 9-member global BI team at Saks Global, working across retail functions to turn ambiguous problems into scalable analytics and automation.

+I believe complexity must earn its place.
+The best solutions are often the ones that prioritize reliability, clarity, and business value over technical hype.

+🧭 What I Focus On

+Solving business problems end-to-end, not just building models

+Choosing simple, explainable approaches before reaching for ML

+Shipping systems that teams can trust, maintain, and actually use

+🏗️ Leadership & Ownership

+Leading and mentoring cross-functional BI teams (9+ members) across Planning, Supply Chain, Digital Ops, and Finance

+Establishing shared intake, prioritization, and ownership to reduce delivery risk and escalations

+Coaching teams to favor stakeholder engagement, progress visibility, and solution clarity over one-time delivery

+Building analytics that measure success in hours saved and decisions improved, not lines of code

+🛠️ Core Skills
+📊 Data & Analytics

+Python, SQL, Pandas

+BI reporting, metric definition, and data modeling

+Translating ambiguous business questions into actionable insights

+🤖 Machine Learning & Computer Vision

+Feature engineering and model evaluation

+Image quality analysis and pose estimation

+Applying ML only where it clearly adds value

+⚙️ Engineering & Automation

+Scalable, fault-tolerant pipelines

+Retry, backoff, and failure-handling strategies

+Concurrent processing for large data and image workloads

+API integrations and ingestion pipelines

+📌 Featured Projects
+🧍 Pose Angle Intelligence

+A computer vision pipeline to classify human image orientation using:

+MoveNet pose estimation

+CLIP image embeddings

+PCA + LightGBM classification

+Built to generalize well to completely unseen images, with a focus on robustness and practical deployment.

+👉 pose-angle-intelligence

+🖼️ Broken Image Detection

+A production-style system to detect:

+Broken or unreachable images

+Placeholder or low-quality assets

+Duplicate and blurry images

+Designed with an emphasis on reliability, scale, and recoverability in large e-commerce catalogs.

+👉 broken-image-detection

+🌐 Digital Resume

+An interactive, web-based portfolio showcasing experience, projects, and leadership approach.

+👉 digital-resume-mahesh

+✍️ Thought Leadership

+I write about data, leadership, and pragmatic decision-making on Medium — especially about when not to over-engineer.

+🎯 My Working Philosophy

+Reliability over hype

+Outcome > output

+Simple solutions scale better than clever ones

 Thanks for stopping by 🙂